-One thing about modern China — it’s always ready to jump on the opportunity to create another mind-boggling tourist attraction if there’s money to be made.
+One thing about modern China — it’s always ready to jump on the opportunity to create another mind-boggling tourist attraction if they can earn much money.
 When the People’s Republic opened up after Nixon, Mainlanders “discovered” Bruce Lee – who was nowhere near as famous in China as he was in the West.

-But kung fu’s biggest brand could hardly be ignored by Foshan promoters – and thus Bruce Lee Paradise – a huge, 3,000-acre theme park in Shunde — pays homage to the Little Dragon.
+But Foshan promoters could hardly ignore kung fu’s biggest brand – and thus Bruce Lee Paradise – a huge, 3,000-acre theme park in Shunde — pays homage to the Little Dragon.
 Authentic?
 Kind of.
 It claims to be the “ancestral home” of Bruce Lee, but, um, actually his birthplace was San Francisco.
 (OK, well, his father was from Shunde.)

 However it DOES have an awesome selfie backdrop – the World’s Largest Statue of Bruce Lee.
 Yes.
 Nearly meters tall, it cost 2 million RMB to create in bronze.
 Also look for the outsize phoenix statues – which are in the Guinness Book of World Records as the biggest stone-carved phoenix in the world.
 So random!

-For Kung Fu purists there is a decent Bruce Lee Commemorative Museum that offers ever-thrilling fight scene montages from his films and info about Lee’s life.
-Still, any Millennial worth their salt could likely glean as much from an internet surf on the couch from a thousand miles away.
+There is a Bruce Lee Commemorative Museum that offers ever-thrilling fight-scene montages from his films and info about Lee’s life.
+Any Millennial worth their salt could likely glean as much from an internet surf from a thousand miles away.

-And that said, the nature here is really the big draw and worth the visit — hiking in the pretty mountains and lakes is lovely.
-The surprise highlight — this Pearl River Delta “paradise” is home to “Egret Island” where thousands of egrets fly at dawn and dusk.
+The nature is really the big draw and worth the visit — hiking in the pretty mountains and lakes is lovely.
+The surprise highlight — this Pearl River Delta “paradise” is home to “Egret Island” where egrets fly at dawn and dusk.
 This may actually appeal to martial artists who study Crane Style!

 Foshan’s about a two-hour drive from Hong Kong.
 A visit to these unique sites will truly connect you to three of the world’s most beloved heroes of Chinese martial arts — and leave you with a visceral sense of Guangdong’s place in Kung Fu history.